googleworkspace/solutions/employee-certificate/README.md

 3. Copy and paste your Slides document ID into line 1 of `Code.gs` replacing `SLIDE-ID-GOES-HERE` while maintaining the quotes and the Drive folder ID into line 2 by replacing `TEMPORARY-FOLDER-ID-GOES-HERE`
 5. Save the changes by navigating to **File > Save** and run the `onOpen` function to authorize the setup by navigating to **Run > Run function > onOpen**

+### Create and send certificates

+1. A
+2. B

 ## Next steps

 To get started with Google Apps Script, try out [the codelab](https://codelabs.developers.google.com/codelabs/apps-script-intro) which guides you through the creation of your first script.

-You can also view the [full source code](https://github.com/schoraria911/google-apps-script/blob/master/Random/Employee%20certificate/code.gs) of this solution on GitHub to learn more about how it was built.
+You can also view the [full source code](src/Code.gs) of this solution on GitHub to learn more about how it was built.